 The location of various new uses has been a key point carefully considered to enable the best possible preservation of the heritage resources consistent with fitting new uses and achieving statutory compliance.

 Throughout the project, Purcell worked in collaboration with Herzog & de Meuron who designed two new buildings within the compound and Rocco Design Architects as the Executive Architect.

 Conservation and Adaptive Re-use

-It was recognised that the open spaces such as the former prison yard’s significance was to be acknowledged.
+It was recognised that the open spaces such as the former prison yard’s significance were to be acknowledged.
 There was pressure to occupy these outdoor spaces for dining but the parade ground at least was conceived as a set-piece that should be preserved as an open space.
-This approach also created a new opportunity by offering potential for gathering and performance events, a type of venue that is in very short supply in Central Hong Kong.
+This approach also created a new opportunity by offering the potential for gathering and performance events, a type of venue that is in very short supply in Central Hong Kong.